 Phone+39 0583 490530

-San Giovanni Church was built in the 12th century and partially remodeled in the 17th but still has some Romanesque features.
-Inside the church, you can go underground for a fascinating look at the archaeological excavations dating from the first century BC through the eleventh century AD including Roman remains, part of an early Christian church, and a medieval crypt.
-It's open daily from mid-March through 2 November and on weekends and holidays the rest of the year.
-Each evening at 7pm the church holds a music performance - see Puccini e la sua Lucca.
+San Giovanni Church was built in the 12th century and partially remodeled in the 17th, but still has some Romanesque features.
+Inside the church, you can go underground for a fascinating look at archaeological excavations dating from the first century BC through the 11th century AD including Roman remains, part of an early Christian church, and a medieval crypt.
+It's open daily from mid-March through November 2nd, and on weekends and holidays the rest of the year.
+Each evening at 7 PM the church holds a music performance.

 AddressPiazza dell'Anfiteatro, 55100 Lucca LU, Italy